Cubical setting for discrete homotopy theory, revisited: Discrete homotopy theory

-\begin{proposition} Relative homotopy is an equivalence relation on the set of relative graph maps $(G, A) \to (H, B)$. \noproof \end{proposition} Given a relative graph map $f \from (G, A) \to (H, B)$, if the subgraph $B$ consists of a single vertex $v$ then we refer to $f$ as a graph map \emph{based at $v$} or a \emph{based} graph map.
+is exactly a relative homotopy from $f$ to $g$. \end{remark} It follows that relative homotopy is an equivalence relation on relative graph maps. \begin{proposition} Relative homotopy is an equivalence relation on the set of relative graph maps $(G, A) \to (H, B)$. \noproof \end{proposition}

+Given a relative graph map $f \from (G, A) \to (H, B)$, if the subgraph $B$ consists of a single vertex $v$ then we refer to $f$ as a graph map \emph{based at $v$} or a \emph{based} graph map.
 We refer to a homotopy between two such maps as a \emph{based} homotopy.

 \begin{definition} Let $G$ be a graph and $n \geq 1$.
 For $i = 0, \dots, n$ and $\varepsilon = 0, 1$, a map $f \from \gexp{I_\infty}{n} \to G$ is \emph{stable in direction $(i,\varepsilon)$} if there exists $M \geq 0$ so that for $v_i > M$, we have